knetikmedia/knetikcloud-csharp-net20-client/docs/UsersGroupsApi.md

 <a name="getgroupmember"></a>
 # **GetGroupMember**
-> ModelGroupMemberResource GetGroupMember (string uniqueName, int? userId)
+> GroupMemberResource GetGroupMember (string uniqueName, int? userId)

 Get a user from a group